 So is brushing our teeth — yet we still do it!
 Why?
 Because there are benefits.
-Bright white teeth, less cavities, and a beautiful smile.
+Bright white teeth, fewer cavities, and a beautiful smile.
 Keeping a logbook is similar!
 There is a payoff!

 Can’t analyze the data if there is no data…

 The last time I went to my doctor empty handed I also left empty handed.
 He couldn’t make any adjustments to my diabetes management because I didn’t have any information to show him.

 Am I going high after breakfast?
 I don’t know.
 Lows before bedtime?
 I don’t know.
 Waking up too high or low?
 I don’t know.

 It was the theme of the appointment.
 I bet the ratio of “don’t knows” to “knows” was easily 10:1.